-Making a great tofu curry is easy.
-Here we'll show you how to put this meal together in less than 30 minutes, and make the best everyday vegan curry recipe.
+Making an excellent tofu curry is easy.
+Here we'll show you how to put this meal together in about 30 minutes and make the best everyday vegan curry recipe.

 Check out our best tofu recipe collection!